retrofit-lab/ashrae-1836-rp-text-mining/README.md

   count(document, bigram, sort = TRUE) %>%
   mutate(bigram = forcats::fct_reorder(bigram, n))
 ```
-A plot of the top 20 bigrams and their frquency of occurrence:
+A plot of the top 20 bigrams and their frequency of occurrence:

 ![Frequency of top 20 bigrams by document.](/results/top-20-bigrams.png)

 #### UpSet plot

-Five words are used to explore co-occurrence of terms in EEMs.
+Five words are used to explore the co-occurrence of terms in EEMs.

 ```
 # Create lists of EEMs containing top 5 words of interest